PINTO0309/openvino2tensorflow/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/33194443/109318923-aba15480-7891-11eb-84aa-034f77125f34.gif)

 ### 6-9.
 Sample image of a conversion error message
 Since it is very difficult to mechanically predict the correct behavior of **`Transpose`** and **`Reshape`**, errors like the one shown below may occur.
-Using the information in the figure below, try several times to force the replacement of constants and weights using the **`--weight_replacement_config`** option.
+Using the information in the figure below, try several times to force the replacement of constants and weights using the **`--weight_replacement_config`** option [#6-7-replace-weights-or-constant-values-in-const-op](#6-7-replace-weights-or-constant-values-in-const-op).
 This is a very patient process, but if you take the time, you should be able to convert it correctly.
 ![error_sample2](https://user-images.githubusercontent.com/33194443/124498169-e181b700-ddf6-11eb-9200-83ba44c62410.png)

 ## 7. Output sample